Visit the Farm

 As members of the Korumburra landcare group, we are committed to sustainable farming.
 Over 20% of our land is planted to native trees and fenced to protect against erosion of Foster Creek, land slips on the hills, shade for our livestock and habitat for native birds and animals.

-Tasting plates of the cheesemaker's choice selection can be purchased for $10, or for something more substantial, $30 for a ploughman's platter.
+Tasting plates of the cheesemaker's choice selection can be purchased for $10, or for something more substantial, a ploughman's platter to share with fresh baked bread and condiments.
 Sit down and take in the views while taking a tour of the taste buds at your own pace.
 Plain crackers help cleanse the palette between each different style of cheese, from mild to full flavoured.
-Light lunches, local wines and beer, tea and instant coffee are also available.
+Local wines and beer, tea and instant coffee are also available.

 Tours of the dairy by the public are not possible due to biosecurity and stress-free comfort of the animals.
 Ewes are milked twice a day for 9 months of the year.
 We use a milking machine very similar to a cow dairy except sheep have only 2 teats, and the equipment is much smaller.
 They enjoy the routine of milking, often coming in from the paddock by themselves, and have their favourite places in the bail where they get a small treat.